Why a Wellness Policy?Childhood Obesity

 All meetings will be held in the Board Room.
 Everyone is welcome!

 The overarching goal of the WSD Wellness Policy is to promote health and wellness, and to convey positive, consistent messages to all District students in accordance with current law.
 We want to support our students and enable them to achieve more by learning healthy behaviors that will benefit them for the rest of their lives.

 Key Areas of Wellness

 The Wellness Policy focuses on three keys areas:

 Westminster School District Wellness Program Toolkit

-Resources and Activities for the Classroom!
+Resources and Activities for Schools!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.